What you will make:

 - Step 4: Cover with Decorative Paper (optional)

-Cut a rectangular piece of decorative paper larger than the box pattern by ¼ to ½ inch
+Cut a rectangular piece of decorative paper larger than the box pattern by ¼" to ½"

 all around.
 Center and glue.
 Fold the excess paper over and glue, or trim away.

-Tip: It is very important to use a very good adhesive when laminating decorative
+Tip: It is very important to use a strong adhesive when laminating decorative

 paper to cardstock.
-Glue sticks and glues marked as suitable for children will not give a strong enough bond.
+Glue sticks and glues marked as suitable for children will not provide a strong enough bond.

 convenient but more expensive than other options.